shonn2nd/starter-academic-mac/content/authors/admin/_index.md

 interests:
   - Psychological process of teaching and learning in technology-enhanced environments
   - Equity in STEM
-  - Data science
+  - R & Data science
-  - R
 education:
   courses:
   - course: PhD in Learning Technologies